austin19moore/Deck-Builder/README.md

 To play the game, click the game panel, read the instructions, and then click on the green "conquer" button to begin playing!

-Created by Joseph Miller, Austin Moore, Eduardo Trevino, and Andrew Mitchel.
+Created by UTSA Deck-Builder Team.